 RNZCUC encourages doctors who have an overseas postgraduate medical qualification in urgent care to apply directly to MCNZ for vocational registration.
 The process for this is documented in the Assessment of international medical graduates policy.

-Alternatively, RNZCUC has an accelerated pathway to Fellowship, for holders of an MCNZ-CHS emergency medicine Fellowship or equivalent.
+Alternatively, RNZCUC has an accelerated pathway to Fellowship, for those with significant emergency medicine experience and training, who are practising in an MCNZ-CHS .

 Registered overseas in a ‘MCNZ-CHS’ country